Best Broker for German Investors

 ⚠️ Limitations

-• No Vorabpauschale automation: You must calculate and declare the annual prepayment tax yourself.
-This is the most significant practical burden for German investors.
+• No Vorabpauschale automation: you must calculate and declare the annual prepayment tax yourself.
+This is the single most significant practical burden for German investors using IBKR.

-• Steep learning curve — TWS platform is powerful but not beginner-friendly.
+• Steep learning curve — TWS (Trader Workstation) is powerful but not beginner-friendly.

-Bottom line: IBKR is the right choice if you invest larger lump sums manually, need multi-currency exposure, or trade options and bonds.
-It is not a good fit as a Sparplan-first broker — and the Vorabpauschale burden is real if you don’t have a Steuerberater.
+Bottom line: IBKR is the right choice if you invest larger lump sums manually, need multi-currency exposure, trade options or bonds, or want a broker that travels with you if you leave Germany.
+It is not a good fit as a Sparplan-first broker — and the Vorabpauschale burden is real without a Steuerberater.

-DEGIRO is backed by flatexDEGIRO Bank AG — a fully BaFin-regulated German bank — which makes it the most domestically anchored option on this list.
+DEGIRO is backed by flatexDEGIRO Bank AG — a fully BaFin-regulated German bank — which makes it the most domestically anchored international-style broker on this list.
 Strong on per-trade costs and exchange breadth.
 Weak on the features that matter most to typical German passive investors.

 ✅ Why it wins